-- a) Racing suits show a design clearly distinguishing the participating ISU Members (nations). - b) The racing suits clearly show the national identity / flag colors.
+- a) Racing suits show a design clearly distinguishing the participating ISU Members (nations). - b) The racing suits clearly show the national identity/flag colors.
 Simple artwork will be accepted.
-For all ISU Members having flags similar to other Members in shape and color (i.e., Netherlands / France / Russia, Italy / Hungary / Bulgaria, Germany / Belgium, etc.) a unique artwork shall be defined showing the national colors for the remaining part of the racing suits. - c) The country name or official ISU abbreviation must be displayed on the back part of the racing
+For all ISU Members having flags similar to other Members in shape and color (i.e., Netherlands/France, Italy/Hungary/Bulgaria, Germany/Belgium, etc.) a unique artwork design shall be included showing the national colors for the remaining part of the racing suits. - c) The country name or official ISU abbreviation must be displayed on the back part of the racing suit.
+As of August 1, 2025, the racing uniforms shall show on the external part of both legs the name of the country or the official ISU abbreviation.
+The size of the characters must not be smaller than 7 cm high.

-ISU Members may use racing suits with one design for Mass Start/Team competitions and a different design for individual distances.
+ISU Members may use racing suits with one design for Mass Start and Team competitions and a different design for individual distances.

-Indicative design examples from racing suits:
+Indicative design examples of racing suits: